 After the demise of the Atlantic Symphony Orchestra, he was appointed by the Nova Scotia government to a steering committee entrusted with rebuilding symphonic life in Nova Scotia.
 Shimon was Symphony Nova Scotia’s first Personnel Manager, a position he held for six years.
 Mr. Walt was educated in Tel Aviv and Boston, where his principal teachers were Uzi Wiezel and George Neikrug.
 He has performed with major orchestras under such noted conductors as Leonard Bernstein, Zubin Mehta and Pablo Casals.
 Today he shares his time between Symphony Nova Scotia, Dalhousie University and operating Walt Music.

 Shimon Walt is known as a dedicated teacher, and many of his students have gone on to professional musical careers.
-He has been a provincial adjudicator for the Kiwanis Music Festivals in Nova Scotia and Newfoundland, and served on national juries for FACTOR (the Foundation to Assist Canadian Talent on Record) and the Canada Council for the Arts.
+He has been a provincial adjudicator for the Kiwanis Music Festivals in Nova Scotia, Ontario, New Brunswick and Newfoundland, and served on national juries for FACTOR (the Foundation to Assist Canadian Talent on Record) and the Canada Council for the Arts.